KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 If in case, you don't have a separate VM or a machine for the Graphite Docker container then it can be deployed locally on the RPi.

-Docker Engine can be installed on RPi as per the instructions in below link:
+Docker Engine can be installed on RPi as per the instructions in the below link:

 https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/